msa-ez/platform/README.md

 # MSAez (Microservices made easy) Platform

-MSA Easy is a tool that supports analysis, design, implementation and monitoring required from microservices construction to operation.
-It analyzes and designs domains through event-storming-based collaboration, and automatically generates MSA source codes based on the designed domain model.
+MSA Easy is a tool that supports analysis, design, implementation, and operation of microservices.
+Business experts and developers can analyzes and designs software with domain-driven design through event-storming-based collaboration, and automatically generates Microservices source code.

 Collaborative Event Storming Modeling